DigitalProductschool/AI-Makerspace/README.md

 :octocat: Each folder of our GitHub repository is self explanatory and offers templates for prototyping with a selected technology and application.

-📫 For any questions and if you are interested to collaborate, please contact asaei@unternehmertum.de.
+📫 For any questions and if you are interested to collaborate, fill out this [application form](https://forms.gle/2Yh1DNZyR97f5w4q6).

 Enjoy & Rock!